HKUST Summer Study Abroad

 - Personal statement

 - English proficiency score report (e.g. TOEFL / IELTS).
-It is your responsibility to check the English language requirement via the host institution's website.
+Please refer to the individual program page and host institution's website for details.
 Students applying for programs with specific TOEFL/IELTS requirements, but whom do not provide proof of meeting these requirements by the HKUST application deadline, will not be considered.

 Note: Since the application deadlines set by the host institutions may be soon after HKUST's offer release, GSPO advises students to check for the supporting document requirements as requested by the host institutions and start preparing for them well in advance.
 In particular, students applying for programs which require academic reference letters should prepare for these as soon as possible.